shudd3r/skeletons/README.md

-replacement defined above will also replace `{namespace.src.esc}` with escaped backslashes (needed for `composer.json` file), and [`PackageName`](src/Replacements/Replacement/PackageName.php) covers `{placeholder.title}` subtype, that gives package name with capitalized segments.
+replacement defined above will also replace `{namespace.src.esc}` with escaped backslashes (needed for `composer.json` file), and [`PackageName`](src/Replacements/Replacement/PackageName.php) covers `{placeholder.composer}` subtype that gives normalized, packagist package name in lowercase.

 ##### Original Content placeholder
 `{original.content}` is a special built-in placeholder that